Simple and Quick Guide to get your Duplicate Voter ID Card in India

 Voter ID Card is not only important in allowing you to cast your vote it also acts as a valid identity proof.
 This card is issued by the Chief Election Commission and distributed by booth level officers once the voter applies for the same.

-How to Get Duplicate Election Card?
+How to Get Duplicate Voter ID Card?

 Many people say I lost my voter card while traveling.
 Voters often lose their cards due to theft, simply misplaced or unintentionally damage them.
 However, in any case they can apply for and get a duplicate voter card.